adrienycart/AMT_perception_website/README.md

 # Automatic Music Transcription listening tests website

 This repository holds the code for the Automatic Music Transcription listening tests website.
 The website uses Flask.
-The database is manages using SQLAlchemy.
+The database is managed using SQLAlchemy.

 ## Requirements

 This project uses Python 2.7.15.
-The list of required depencies is available in requirements.txt To install the list of dependencies, run:
+The list of required dependencies is available in `requirements.txt` To install the list of dependencies, run:
 `pip install -r requirements.txt`